 Discussion regarding young refs only looking at goals and not assists.

-Discussion related to coaches cancelling games and the need for them to be calling the SMHA president or VP when wanting to cancel a game.
+Discussion related to coaches cancelling games and the need for them to be calling the their respective directors (i.e. travel director, squirt/pewee director, bantam/midget director.
+They can contact the SMHA president or VP if no others are available. when wanting to cancel a game.

 Need for a coaching committee to select coaches for next year.
 SMHA board agreed.
+Ray to look into forming a coaching selection committee.

 Traveling Director: Nothing to Report